John Rayner House: History

 In 1840, John and Emma Rayner moved from Auburn, New York, to Mason with their three children.
 Rayner was interested in farming as well as land speculation, and he purchased 320 acres of land at the site of this house, at that time east of Mason.
 Rayner likely began the construction of this house immediately in 1840.
-The Raynors lived here for many years before retiring to another home in Mason, located on the corner of Barnes and Oak.
+The Rayners lived here for many years before retiring to another home in Mason, located on the corner of Barnes and Oak.
 John Rayner died in 1879; at the time of his death he owned thousands of acres and was called "one of the most opulent men of the county."

 The Rayner's son A. J. Rayner served in the Civil War and attended the State Normal School (now Eastern Michigan University) before continuing his father's career in land speculation.
 John and Emma Rayner's second son Charles J. Rayner was also involved in real estate.
 Their daughter Emma Rayner Wheeler Reed, along with her brothers and second husband, constructed the Rayner Opera House in 1880-81 as a memorial to their father.